mhkeller/indian-ocean/README.md

 ]
 */

-// Concatenate them into one file and write them out as one csv io.writeDataSync('single-file.csv', csvs.flat())
+// Concatenate them into one file with Javascript's Array.flat() method and write out one combined csv io.writeDataSync('single-file.csv', csvs.flat())

 /*